KKhushhalR2405/SpamBaazi/README.md

 # SpamBaazi
-ML model for Spam detection
+ML model for Spam detection (To be used for Other project :ok:)